riok/mapperly/docs/docs/contributing/common-tasks.md

 # Common tasks

-This page provides to-do lists for some common tasks one may encounter while contributing to Mapperly.
+This page provides todo lists for some common tasks one may encounter while contributing to Mapperly.

 ## New diagnostic